On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-The Mobile-Edge QEP strategy accounts for 1.73x to 15.65x and 2.21x to 16.20x lower median inference latency than the Edge-Cloud and Mobile-Cloud QEP strategies, respectively (Figure~\ref{rq5_graph}), with large effect size (Table~\ref{rq5_Partition_statistical_results}).
-On the other hand, the Edge-Cloud QEP strategy shows 1.04x to 1.28x lower median inference latency than the Mobile-Cloud QEP strategy as shown in Figure~\ref{rq5_graph}, along with small or large effect sizes (Table~\ref{rq5_Partition_statistical_results}).
+The Mobile-Edge Quantized Early Exit Partitioned strategy accounts for 1.73x to 15.65x and 2.21x to 16.20x lower median inference latency than the Edge-Cloud and Mobile-Cloud Quantized Early Exit Partitioned strategies, respectively (Figure~\ref{rq5_graph}), with large effect size (Table~\ref{rq5_partitioned_quantized_earlyexit_statistical_results}).
+On the other hand, the Edge-Cloud Quantized Early Exit Partitioned strategy shows 1.04x to 1.28x lower median inference latency than the Mobile-Cloud Quantized Early Exit Partitioned strategy as shown in Figure~\ref{rq5_graph}, along with small or large effect sizes (Table~\ref{rq5_partitioned_quantized_earlyexit_statistical_results}).
 This is due to similar reasons as explained in the RQ4 results (see first finding in Section~\ref{sec:rq4}).